wurli/soilgrids/README.md

 Classes:

-*   `SoilGrids()`: Provides methods for reading data from Soilgrids and basic including utilities for aggregating and analysing the returned data.
+*   `SoilGrids()`: Provides methods for querying data from Soilgrids and performing aggregation, analysis, and visualisation.

 Useful links: